caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

 <h3><a name="_Toc485150897"><span lang=EN-GB>Changing Password:</span></a></h3>

 <p class=MsoNormal><span lang=EN-GB>This is important to secure your standard Raspberry
-user “pi” before you connect the Raspberry to the network.</span></p>
+user Â“piÂ” before you connect the Raspberry to the network.</span></p>

 <p class=MsoNormal><b><span lang=EN-GB>NOTE:</span></b><span lang=EN-GB> Make
 sure you have changed the keyboard layout to your requirements before change